one-data-model/one-data-model.github.io/_pages/sdflanguage.md

 It was deemed to be too difficult to take an existing definition format and change it to in such way that it would satisfy the need of conveying data models.

 The requirements that needs to be full filled are:
-- conveying rest-full and action based paradigmns
+- conveying RESTfull and action based paradigms
 - conveying type information
 - conveying semantic information
 - data defined has to be agnostic of the transport layer
 - enable reuse of properties and components by multiple models

-SDF is not created from scratch, it is using JSON as much as possible.
+SDF is not created from scratch, it is using existing JSON features as much as possible.
 Using JSON as a representation language has a few advantages:

 - The content is machine-readable, without the need to construct